QTM 306Jesus Died for my Sins Once! Why does communion forgive my sins?

 - The Hebrew Root: In the Septuagint (the Greek Old Testament), anamnēsis is often used to translate the Hebrew zakar.
 In the biblical worldview, zakar is not merely "thinking about the past"; it is an action that makes a past covenantal reality present and effective in its results [C].

-The Logic [I]: In the Passover, each generation did not say, “God brought them out of Egypt,” but “God brought us out” (cf. Deuteronomy 6:20–23 [E]). - The New Covenant Anchor:
+The logic [I]: At Passover, each generation said “God brought us out” (Deuteronomy 6:20–23), not “them.” - The New Covenant Anchor:

-THE DATA POINT [E] The "new covenant" Jesus inaugurates at the Table was prophesied centuries earlier:
+KEY VERSE [E] The "new covenant" Jesus inaugurates at the Table was prophesied centuries earlier:

 "The days are coming," declares the Lord, "when I will make a new covenant with the people of Israel and with the people of Judah...
 For I will forgive their wickedness and will remember their sins no more."
 (Jeremiah 31:31–34, NIV [E])

-2.2 The Proclamation Interface: 1 Corinthians 11:26
+2.2 Proclamation: 1 Corinthians 11:26

 (1 Corinthians 11:26, NIV [E])

-The Logic [I]:
+The logic [I]:

 - Proclamation vs. Performance: To "proclaim" (katangellō) is to announce a fact, not to perform a deed.